Silicon Valley Bank failure could wipe out 'a whole generation of startups'

 High interest rates and market uncertainty has made lenders tighten the spigot on money, after many years of low interest rates and easy money sent valuations soaring.

-Lately, startup founders have been raising alarms about existing cash quickly evaporating, forcing thousands of startups to lay off workers or shutter altogether.
+Lately, entrepreneurs have been raising alarms about existing cash quickly evaporating, forcing thousands of startups to lay off workers or shutter altogether.

 Into those bruising conditions comes the collapse of Silicon Valley Bank, considered a financial pillar of the startup world.